RadicalOyster/TSOHA-20/README.md

 * More robust creature statistics such as alignment and spells

 **Change Log**

+--29.04.2020--
+* Database is now initialized with user Admin and the user roles 'Admin' and 'User'
+* Database is now initialized with damage types
+* Admins can now add abilities to creatures

 --26.04.2020--
 * Users can now change their password